uptech/engineering/content/docs/standards/git-commit/index.md

 ### Logical

 **Each commit should be a logical unit.** This means it should include only changes related to that logical unit.
-This includes related code changes, automated test changes, tooling changes, etc. This is **crucial** to suppoort the ability to easily revert changes when necessary.
+This includes related code changes, automated test changes, tooling changes, etc. This is **crucial** to support the ability to easily revert changes when necessary.
 It is also crucial for aiding in doing any sort of git commit tree spelunking.

 ### Buildable

 **Each commit should be buildable.** This means that each commit must NOT break the build tooling or build process of the application.
 This is important to make sure that all the Git tooling (e.g. git bisect) continues to be able to be used.
-It also more clearly suppoorts Git tree spelunking and hot fixing as no matter what commit you pick it should be in a buildable state.
+It also more clearly supports Git tree spelunking and hot fixing as no matter what commit you pick it should be in a buildable state.

 ### Testable